What are the penalties incurred if you test positive for drugs?

 • the obligation to complete a road safety awareness course or an awareness course on the dangers of using narcotics.

-The driver or the accompanying person of a student driver who refuses to submit to checks to establish the use of plants or substances classified as narcotics (saliva or blood sample), incurs the same penalties as those provided for driving after Drug abuse.
+The driver or the person accompanying a learner driver who refuses to submit to checks to establish the use of plants or substances classified as narcotics (saliva or blood sample) is liable to the same penalties as those provided for driving after using narcotics.

-When these offenses are committed as a repeat offense, they result in the automatic (automatic) cancellation of the driving license with a ban on applying for a new one for a maximum of 3 years.
-They give rise to compulsory confiscation of the vehicle if the convicted person is the owner.
+When these offences are committed as a repeat offence, they result in the automatic cancellation of the driving licence with a ban on applying for a new one for up to 3 years.
+They result in the mandatory confiscation of the vehicle if the convicted person is the owner.

-To find out about the risks incurred in the event of a positive drug test during a roadside check throughout Europe, please consult our article:
+To learn about the risks involved in testing positive for drugs during a road check throughout Europe, please read our article:

-SALIVARY TESTS AND ROAD SAFETY: DRUG DRIVING IN EUROPE
+SALIVARY TESTS AND ROAD SAFETY: DRIVING UNDER THE INFECTION OF DRUGS IN EUROPE